 Post in 2011

-Talphera is a specialty pharmaceutical company developing and commercializing therapies in medically supervised settings.
-It offers NanoTab, a tablet for oral transmucosal administration.
-The company also provides Sufentanil NanoTab PCA system, a sublingual patient-controlled analgesia system with a drug/device combination product candidate for the management of acute postoperative pain in hospital settings; Sufentanil NanoTab BTP management systems for the treatment option for patients with cancer pain; and Sufentanil/Triazolam NanoTab, which provides analgesia and sedation for minor outpatient procedures.
+Talphera is a specialty pharmaceutical company dedicated to developing and commercializing therapies tailored for medically supervised environments.
+The company offers innovative products such as NanoTab, designed for oral transmucosal administration, and the Sufentanil NanoTab PCA system, which is a sublingual patient-controlled analgesia system aimed at managing acute postoperative pain in hospital settings.
+Additionally, Talphera provides Sufentanil NanoTab BTP management systems for cancer pain treatment and Sufentanil/Triazolam NanoTab, which delivers both analgesia and sedation for minor outpatient procedures.
+The company's diverse portfolio also includes nafamostat product candidates and pre-filled syringe product candidates, reflecting its commitment to addressing critical pain management needs.

 Genocea Biosciences